-Incubate for 10 minutes at 30 °C.
+Incubate for 10 min at 30 °C.

 Complete elongation complex by addition of biotinylated non-template DNA.

-Add 5 pmole (1 µl) of immobilized non-template DNA oligo to 14 µl of non-template DNA buffer (from Table 3), then add to tubes from step 1.3.3.
+Add 5 pmole (1 µL) of immobilized non-template DNA oligo to 14 µL of non-template DNA buffer (from Table 4), then add to tubes from step 1.3.3.

-Incubate for 10 minutes at 37 °C.
+Incubate for 10 min at 37 °C.

-Place sample in magnetic rack for 2 minutes.
-Wash 1x with 30 µl wash buffer (from Table 6) to remove unincorporated Pol II and oligos.
+Place sample in magnetic rack for 2 min.
+Wash 1x with 30 µL wash buffer (from Table 7) to remove unincorporated Pol II and oligos.

 Generate elongation complexes containing radiolabeled RNA 23mers.

-All further incubations are at 30 °C. Add 1 µl of 15 µM ATP and 10 µCi (1 µl) of α-32P-UTP (3000 Ci/mmol) to 23 µl Pulse buffer, and use this mixture to resuspend washed magnetic beads.
+All further incubations are at 30 °C. Add 1 µL of 15 µM ATP and 10 µCi (1 µL) of [α-32P] UTP (3000 Ci/mmol) to 23 µL Pulse buffer, and use this mixture to resuspend washed magnetic beads.

 CAUTION: Radioactive material is hazardous.
-Make sure to wear appropriate protective equipment and to follow all of your lab guidelines regarding radioactive material.
+Make sure to wear appropriate protective equipment and to follow all lab guidelines for safe use and disposal of radioactive material.

-NOTE: Replace radiolabeled UTP with 15 µM UTP if it is not required to obtain radiolabeled RNA, such as for western bot experiments.
+NOTE: Replace radiolabeled UTP with 15 µM UTP when radiolabeled RNA is not needed, such as for western blot experiments.

-Incubate reaction for 10 minutes to allow synthesis of radiolabeled 23mers.
+Incubate reaction for 10 min to allow synthesis of radiolabeled 23mers.

-Add 1.5 µl of solution containing 100 µM ATP and 100 µM UTP mix to 3.5 µl Chase buffer, then add to tube containing preassembled elongation complexes.
+Add 1.5 µL of solution containing 100 µM ATP and 100 µM UTP mix to 3.5 µL Chase buffer, then add to tube containing preassembled elongation complexes.

-Incubate for 5 minutes to chase all nascent transcripts into 23mers.
+Incubate for 5 min to chase all nascent transcripts into 23mers.

-Place sample in magnetic rack for 2 minutes, remove supernatant, wash once with 30 µl of wash buffer to remove unincorporated nucleotides, and resuspend in 30 µl of wash buffer.
+Place sample in magnetic rack for 2 min, remove supernatant, wash once with 30 µL of wash buffer to remove unincorporated nucleotides, and resuspend in 30 µL of wash buffer.

-Either add 94 µl of stop mix with proteinase K and glycogen (Table 9) to terminate reactions or proceed to section 1.6 to generate elongation complexes with longer transcripts or section 2 to perform capping assays.
+Either add 94 µL of stop mix with proteinase K and glycogen (Table 9) to terminate reactions or proceed to section 1.6 to generate elongation complexes with longer transcripts or section 2 to perform capping assays.

 (Optional) Walk Pol II to make 23, 25, and 29 nucleotide transcripts

 Follow the procedure described in steps 1.2.1 through 1.5.5 to prepare elongation complexes containing radiolabeled 23mers.
-Scale up 4-fold to generate 120 µl of washed elongation complexes, which is enough complexes for 4 reactions.
+Scale up 4-fold to generate 120 µL of washed elongation complexes, which is enough complexes for 4 reactions.

 Label 3 new tubes “23mer”, “25mer” and “29mer”.

-Transfer 30 µl of washed elongation complexes to “23mer” tube and add 94 µl of stop mix with proteinase K and glycogen.
+Transfer 30 µL of washed elongation complexes to “23mer” tube and add 94 µL of stop mix with proteinase K and glycogen.

-Place the tube containing the remaining 90 µl of washed elongation complexes in the magnetic rack for 2 minutes, remove the supernatant, and resuspend beads in 90 µl of BTB supplemented with 1.2 µl each of 1.5 mM ATP and 1.5 mM CTP.
+Place the tube containing the remaining 90 µL of washed elongation complexes in the magnetic rack for 2 min, remove the supernatant, and resuspend beads in 90 µL of BTB supplemented with 1.2 µL each of 1.5 mM ATP and 1.5 mM CTP.

-Incubate for 10 minutes at 30 °C.
+Incubate for 10 min at 30 °C.

-After washing once with 90 µl of wash buffer as described in step 1.5.5, transfer 30 µl of elongation complexes to “25mer” tube and add 94 µl of stop mix with proteinase K and glycogen.
+After washing once with 90 µL of wash buffer as described in step 1.5.5, transfer 30 µL of elongation complexes to “25mer” tube and add 94 µL of stop mix with proteinase K and glycogen.

-Place the tube containing the remaining 60 µl of elongation complexes in the magnetic rack for 2 minutes, remove the supernatant, and resuspend beads in 60 µl of BTB supplemented with 0.4 µl each of 1.5 mM ATP and 1.5 mM CTP.
+Place the tube containing the remaining 60 µL of elongation complexes in the magnetic rack for 2 min, remove the supernatant, and resuspend beads in 60 µL of BTB supplemented with 0.4 µL each of 1.5 mM ATP and 1.5 mM CTP.

-Incubate for 10 minutes at 30 °C, wash once with 60 µl wash buffer as in section 1.5.5, and resuspend in 60 µl wash buffer.
+Incubate for 10 min at 30 °C, wash once with 60 µL wash buffer as in section 1.5.5, and resuspend in 60 µL wash buffer.

-Transfer 30 µl from 2x sample to “29mer” tube and either add 94 µl of stop mix with proteinase K and glycogen or proceed to section 2 to perform capping assays.
+Transfer 30 µL from 2x sample to “29mer” tube and either add 94 µL of stop mix with proteinase K and glycogen or proceed to section 2 to perform capping assays.

-Proceed to RNA purification and analysis (Section 2).
+Proceed to RNA purification and analysis (Section 3).